 On average, I wasn’t all that impressed with the fare from the storied Krugier collection that Christie’s NY presented last fall.
 Presumably he sold some of his best works over the years, and perhaps his daughter is keeping others for herself.
 But Sotheby’s, which snagged a far smaller piece of the Krugier action, got this drawing, the best work between both of the houses.

 Earlier in the same evening sale is an Ingres drawing, Three Studies for the Figure of Stratonice, of which the following is a detail:

 The Ingres is beautiful, but the juxtaposition aptly demonstrates why Ingres will be remembered as a prelude to Picasso.
-Ingres was an equally great draftsman, but the profound interest that Picasso’s work inspires is the result not only of Picasso’s equally great draftsmanship but also because of his portrait’s stylistic complexity.
-This deceptively simple contour drawing is actually a blend of a fine neoclassical portrait with Picasso’s sculptural style in which by sleight of hand he fashions a two-dimensional artwork seemingly out of solid stone.
+Ingres was a great draftsman, but the profound interest that Picasso’s work inspires is the result not only of Picasso’s draftsmanship–at least Ingres’ equal–but also because of the stylistic complexity of Picasso’s portrait.
+Picasso’s deceptively simple contour drawing is actually a blend of a fine neoclassical portrait with his own sculptural style, in which by sleight of hand he fashions a two-dimensional artwork seemingly out of solid stone.
 The off-center placement of the figure is also crucial, as Picasso promotes the negative space upon which the subject’s eyes gaze as a principal part of the composition.